 - Be a first generation student (neither parent nor student has received a bachelor’s degree or higher)

-- Be a newly admitted first-year freshman student
+- Be a newly admitted first-year undergraduate student

 - Be a non-resident for tuition purposes